Baanaaana/pi-setup/README.md

 The script will:
 - Update and upgrade all system packages first
+- Install and enable RealVNC server for remote access
 - Add useful aliases for common Raspberry Pi tasks:
   - `update`: Easy system updates
   - `temp`: Check Raspberry Pi temperature